 Questions about getting to and from the Caminito del Rey

 From Malaga take the A-357 to Ardales.
 Once you pass the village (on your left), turn right and follow signposts to ‘Los Embalses’.
 This winding road takes you to the lakes/ reservoirs.
 Park near the restaurants and walk to a tunnel with a green sign ‘Caminito del Rey 1.5km’.
-Go through the tunnel and follow the track round until you reach the start of the walk.
+Go through the tunnel (with wooden boards and fully-illuminated from February 2020) and follow the track round until you reach the start of the walk.

 How do I get there on public transport?